Citroen e-Berlingo - ABC Leasing

 By Jonathan Crouch

-The electrified version of Citroen's Berlingo small MPV has remarkably few compromises over its combustion engine counterpart.
-So if you can afford the price premium and can cope with the now-enhanced 198 mile driving range, it might be tempting option if you're looking for a full-electric compact family car and don't want a compact SUV.
+The electrified version of Citroen's Berlingo small MPV has remarkably few compromises over its combustion engine counterpart and for the 2024 model year was usefully improved with a smarter look and an enhanced 198 mile EV range to create the car we're going to look at here.
+In this form, it might be tempting option if you're looking for a full-electric compact family car and don't want a compact SUV.
 Here, there's the option of a seven-seat cabin too, which is rare to find in an EV at present.

 Background word count: 148